By the end of this section, you will be able to:

 The labor market, like all markets, has a demand and a supply.
 Why do firms demand labor?
 Why is an employer willing to pay you for your labor?
 It’s not because the employer likes you or is socially conscious.
 Rather, it’s because your labor is worth something to the employer--your work brings in revenues to the firm.
 How much is an employer willing to pay?
 That depends on the skills and experience you bring to the firm.

 If a firm wants to maximize profits, it will never pay more (in terms of wages and benefits) for a worker than the value of their marginal productivity to the firm.
 We call this the first rule of labor markets.

 Suppose a worker can produce two widgets per hour and the firm can sell each widget for $4 each.
 Then the worker is generating $8 per hour in revenues to the firm, and a profit-maximizing employer will pay the worker up to, but no more than, $8 per hour, because that is what the worker is worth to the firm.

 Recall the definition of marginal product.
 Marginal product is the additional output a firm can produce by adding one more worker to the production process.
 Since employers often hire labor by the hour, we’ll define marginal product as the additional output the firm produces by adding one more worker hour to the production process.
-In this chapter, we assume that workers are homogeneous—they have the same background, experience and skills and they put in the same amount of effort.
+In this chapter, we assume that workers in a particular labor market are homogeneous—they have the same background, experience and skills and they put in the same amount of effort.
 Thus, marginal product depends on the capital and technology with which workers have to work.

 Thus, we can define the demand for labor as the marginal product of labor times the value of that output to the firm.